FUEL GENERATORS AS INTEGRATED

 then you should consider using an inverter with a more powerful charger or

-go with multiple inverters (or separate chargers) to increase your
+going with multiple inverters (or separate chargers) to increase your

-required to fully charge the battery bank from its deepest depth of
+charging rate.
+To determine the hours of generator run time required to fully charge the battery bank from its deepest depth of

-discharge you should divide your battery bank’s 20 hour amp-hour capacity
+discharge, you should divide your battery bank’s 20 hour amp-hour capacity

-by 2 (to account for a 50% depth of discharge which is the lowest point we
+by 2 (to account for a 50% depth of discharge which is the lowest

-recommend you discharge your battery bank) and then divide that by half of
+point we recommend you discharge your battery bank) and then divide

 at their maximum rate over the entire charging cycle.
 Reducing the